arnabs542/interviewpractice/binary-search/template-3/search-for-a-range.md

     i = mid
 ```

-However, the terminate condition on longer works this time.
+However, the terminate condition no longer works this time.
 Consider the following case:

 ```
 [5 7], target = 5
 ```

 Now `nums[mid] = 5`, then according to rule 2, we set `i = mid`.
-This practically does nothing because i is already equal to mid.
+This practically does nothing because `i` is already equal to `mid`.
 As a result, the search range is not moved at all.

 To solve this, we calculate `mid` slightly differently: `mid = (lo + hi) // 2 + 1`

-This is to "bias" mid towards hi, so that it will always be greater than lo.
+This is to "bias" mid towards `hi`, so that it will always be greater than `lo`.
 Again, binary searches run into infinite loops when no new information is provided regarding the search bounds between iterations.
 By biasing mid, we know that `lo != mid`, and by setting `lo = mid`, we're still ensuring the interval shrinks.